lukebertram/trytest/JS_PROJECT_SETUP.md

 6. Initialize bower in the command line with `$ bower init`

-7. Install jquery and bootstrap bower modules from command line with the following command: `$ bower install jquery bootstrap --save`
+7. Install bower modules from command line with the following command: `$ bower install jquery bootstrap --save`

 8. `$ node_modules/.bin/jasmine init`